Midway Stadium: Second stadium

 The second Midway Stadium was built in 1982 at roughly half the size of its namesake.
 It was located at 1771 Energy Park Drive.
 It was on the north side of the road, just west of Snelling, complemented by the Burlington Northern tracks to the north just beyond left field.
 Thus, it was about a mile west of the first Midway Stadium site.
 The ballpark started out in life as Municipal Stadium.
 It was home of Hamline University's baseball team.
 Despite its baseball configurations, some small private schools in St. Paul played football games at Midway in the fall.
 When Mike Veeck and Bill Murray revived the Saints and also the independent Northern League in 1993, they set up shop there, at the soon-rechristened Midway Stadium.
 Midway Stadium was also used, occasionally, for rock concerts and other events.
 In April 2014 it was announced that pioneering alternative rock band The Replacements would hold a hometown reunion concert at the venue on September 13, 2014.

-The Saints' slogan is "Fun Is Good" and Mike Veeck has proudly declared that Midway Stadium is "The ugliest ballpark in America!"
-Mike's late father, Bill Veeck, Jr. is a well-known baseball owner and counts one of his accomplishments as planting the ivy at Wrigley Field.
+The St. Paul Saints use the marketing slogan "Fun Is Good."
+Team co-owner Mike Veeck previously characterized the team's former home, Midway Stadium, as "the ugliest ballpark in America."
+Mike Veeck is the son of Bill Veeck Jr., a Major League Baseball executive known for several innovations, including the 1937 planting of the ivy at Wrigley Field.

 2014 was the final season for both Hamline and the Saints at Midway Stadium.
 Both teams moved into the new ballpark CHS Field in time for the 2015 season.
 Midway Stadium was torn down in 2015.
 The 12-acre site will be used for an office or warehouse development, which is in line with the industrial area that surrounds the stadium.